waltervargas/learning-haskell/README.md

 ```

 ## Fibonacci `fibs.hs`
+Fibonacci is like the hello world in Haskell, you can test this example by
-After compile it, for example to generate a the list of first 1000 Fibonacci
+compiling it and pass a number as argument, for example to generate a the list
-numbers:
+of first 1000 Fibonacci numbers:

 ```
 ./fibs 1000